 Global mercury pollution has been recognised as a major problem that can only be tackled effectively by international regulation and government cooperation.
 Mercury is a hazardous neurotoxin that can cause many health problems in humans, and most exposure is caused by dietary impacts such as eating contaminated fish where mercury bioaccumulates.
 The Minamata Convention on Mercury has been developed as the main international legal instrument to protect human health and the environment from mercury pollution with range of controls on trade, emissions, and use of mercury.

-A decision was also made to hold the second segment of COP 4 as a face to face meeting from March 21-25 in Bali, Indonesia.
+The second segment of COP 4 will be held as a face to face meeting from March 21-25 in Bali, Indonesia.
 Ahead of that meeting, further IPEN policy positions to address agenda items will be posted here.
 The Bali meeting will see several controversial issues negotiated including determination of waste thresholds to define mercury waste, proposed amendments for rapid phase out of dental amalgam, additions to product annexes and outcomes of the long reports from parties (due for submission December 2021).
 Reporting is a key issue as it should make transparent which parties are mining, trading, stockpiling, and using mercury, including how they use mercury and manage mercury waste.
 The first reports had high rates of submission, but the data quality was so poor that the secretariat could not inform the COP of key issues (see IPEN intervention on ‘reporting’).
 It is hoped that the quality of information provision will improve in the long format reporting due by the end of 2021.

 What happened at the Mercury Treaty COP 4.1?